 - Speak clearly when you pose a word problem.
 Give children plenty of time to think, and be willing to repeat the problem.

 - Let children use objects to work out the problem and to check their answers.
 “You started out with five crayons, and you took two away.
 You said three are left.
 Let’s count them to be sure.”

-- When a child answers a word problem, ask her, “How did you get your answer?”
+- When a child answers a word problem, ask them, “How did you get your answer?”
 The way a child thinks about a problem can be just as important as having a “right” answer.

 - Keep in mind that two or three problems at a time will be enough for many preschoolers.